UK geothermal specialist awarded ‘first of its kind’ study to decarbonise oil & gas extraction

 UK-headquartered geothermal energy projects development company CeraPhi Energy has been awarded funds to carry out – what it describes as – a pioneering decarbonisation study, aiming to repurpose offshore oil and gas wells to generate renewable power in a quest to decarbonise the production process.

-CeraPhi Energy informed on Wednesday that it has been awarded the “first of its kind geothermal study” to undertake the repurposing of offshore oil and gas wells using its proprietary advanced closed loop technology, CeraPhiWell, that is designed to fit into old wells to extract heat from deep underground by a downhole heat exchanger.
+CeraPhi Energy informed on Wednesday that it was awarded the “first of its kind geothermal study” to undertake the repurposing of offshore oil and gas wells using its proprietary advanced closed loop technology, CeraPhiWell, that was designed to fit into old wells to extract heat from deep underground by a downhole heat exchanger.